brillout/react-streaming/README.md

 - `options.disable?: boolean`: Disable streaming.
   > The component is still rendered to a stream, but the promise `const promise = await renderTo...` resolves only after the stream has finished.
 (This effectively disables streaming from a user perspective, while unlocking React 18 Streaming capabilities such as SSR `<Supsense>`.)
-- `options.seoStrategy?: 'conservative' | 'google-bot-speed'`
+- `options.seoStrategy?: 'conservative' | 'google-speed'`

-  - `conservative`: Disable streaming if the HTTP request originates from a bot.
+  - `conservative` (default): Disable streaming if the HTTP request originates from a bot.
 (Ensuring the bot always sees the whole HTML.)
-  - `google-bot-speed`: Don't disable streaming for the Google Bot.
+  - `google-speed`: Don't disable streaming for the Google Bot.
     - Pro: Google ranks your website higher because the initial HTTP response is faster.
 (To be researched.)
     - Con: Google will likely not wait for the whole HTML, and therefore not see it.
 (To be tested.)
   - Custom SEO strategy: use `options.disable`.
 For example: